 1. Be prepared to talk to strangers and be overly friendly.

 One of the things I didn’t realize on time was how friendly I had to be.
-Having to smile and greet people I didn’t quite know took some time to get used too, and worst still imagine asking a man old enough to be your father how many women he sleeps with asides his wife or if he has ever had erectile dysfunction.
+Having to smile and greet people I didn’t quite know took some time to get used to, and worst still imagine asking a man old enough to be your father how many women he sleeps with asides his wife or if he has ever had erectile dysfunction.
 I wish someone had told me these things, so that somehow I would have been mentally prepared.
-They forget to tell us that as doctors we are actually social workers to and will be required to interact with many many people, sometimes under otherwise awkward circumstances.
+They forget to tell us that as doctors we are actually social workers too and will be required to interact with many many people, sometimes under otherwise awkward circumstances.
 It helps to keep the perspective that you are trying to help the patient get better.

 2. Be prepared to see a lot of nakedness.

 I was not ready y’all.
 I was telling my friend the other day that I have seem too many penises for my own good.
 I’m not even sure that’s the correct spelling.
 All I’m saying is arm yourself, be ready.
-We don’t just expose patient for the sake of exposing them, it is absolute necessary to do so in other to exam them properly.
+We don’t just expose patient for the sake of exposing them, it is absolute necessary to do so in other to examine them properly.
 Of course, after some time you will become desensitized and it will mean nothing to you, but for some weeks you will feel scarred and invaded, that’s if you are anything like me though.

 3. Be respectful